 These notions of containment and occupation of space interest me in relation to gender and domesticity.
 I examine these issues more directly in my film Semi–Imperfect Containers.

 Using one thing in place of another is another thread in my work.
-This can be using the geometric patterns of the insides of commercial envelopes as college material for still-life pieces or making ceramic objects to represent the scenes form the film Some Like it Hot.
+This can be using the geometric patterns of the insides of commercial envelopes as college material for still-life pieces or making ceramic objects to represent the scenes from the 1959 film Some Like it Hot.

 I have also started venturing into performative and staged events.
-Throughout 2020 I am hosting a gathering on the 3rdof each month called Platform 3.
-I am also developing a piece of work about St. Jerome for which I have made a complete red outfit; as yet the outcome is unknown.
+Throughout 2020 I hosted a gathering on the 3rd of each month called Platform 3.
+I am also developing a piece of work about St. Jerome for which I have made a complete red Cardinal's outfit; as yet the outcome is unknown.

 I am also interested in conceiving work in response to location.
 I have an on-going project with Leicester Print Workshop called PrintDance.
 Mapping and interpreting the movements of printmakers as they go about make prints, using various processes and the equipment within the workshop space.